-The majority of placer mine sites are never inspected and riparian setbacks and fish habitat protection laws are unenforced by Ministries, and ignored by some placer miners.
+Many placer mine sites are never inspected and riparian setbacks and fish habitat protection laws are have not been enforced by Ministries.

-Historic placer mining has likely left a legacy of mercury contamination, which may risk human health when disturbed by current mining activity.
+Historical placer mining may have left a legacy of mercury contamination, a potential human health risk when disturbed by current mining activity.

-The placer industry is a boom-bust cycle.
-Activity is increasing; with 542 sites holding an active Notice of Work permit (required to operate a placer mine) in 2016, up from a low of 187 in 2005.
+The placer industry has a boombust cycle.
+Activity is increasing; with 538 sites holding an active Notice of Work permit (required to operate a placer mine) in 2018, up from a low of 187 in 2005.